 Therefore, Revision and tracking happens for both items and files.

-But to have access to this historical data of the BOM in files, you need to open the assembly in inventor… with items you just go to the item masters.
+But to have access to this historical data of the BOM in files, you need to open the assembly in Inventor… with items you just go to the item masters.

 Fig.2 - UI Versions in Items